Management and finances

 Saving energy: Discover your potential

 Depending on the industry, every company has the potential to save between 20 and 40 percent on energy and electricity.
-Tools and calculators such as
+Tools such as

 help you to improve the energy efficiency of your company and lower your energy costs.
 There are also regional and local energy consultants available.